Saving & Spending Home & Auto

 Rent out part of your home

-For example, if you are able to rent out a spare bedroom for $500 a month, the funds can go a long way toward paying off the mortgage.
+For example, the funds you would accumulate from renting a spare bedroom could go a long way toward paying off the mortgage.

-If you don’t want to share space with a tenant, consider renting out storage space, like your garage, through a platform such as Store At My House.
+If you don't want to share space with a tenant, then consider renting out your extra storage space through platforms such as Store At My House.

 Pick up a part-time job or side hustle